tox-dev/tox/docs/reference/config.rst

 Negative ranges will also be expanded (``{3-1}`` -> ``{3,2,1}``).
 Non-numerical open ranges such as ``{a-}`` and ``{-b}`` will not be expanded.

+A range is recognized only where a factor starts, so digits carrying on a name stay part of it: ``py313-django4-2`` names one environment rather than three, and ``3.10-2`` keeps its version.
+The same rule applies wherever tox reads factors, including ``-e`` on the command line.

 Open-ended numerical ranges use bounds derived from the `supported CPython versions
 <https://devguide.python.org/versions/>`_ at the time of the tox release: